OpenStackweb/osf-website/src/pages/openinfra-live/index.md

     linkedinLink: https://www.linkedin.com/events/7043641361979346944/comments/
   - facebookLink: ""
     episodeDescription: >
-      Carlos Silva, Rajat Dhasmana, Sylvain Bauza, Jay Faulkner and Kendall Nelson
+      The OpenStack community released Antelope, the 27th version of the world’s most widely deployed open source cloud infrastructure software, this week.
+      Join us to learn about the latest from community leaders about what was delivered in Antelope and what we can expect in Bobcat, OpenStack's 28th release targeting October 2023.
     hidden: false
     date: 2023-03-23T14:00:00.000Z
-    episodeSpeakers: The OpenStack community released Antelope, the 27th version of the world’s most widely deployed open source cloud infrastructure software, this week.
-Join us to learn about the latest from community leaders about what was delivered in Antelope and what we can expect in Bobcat, OpenStack's 28th release targeting October 2023.
+    episodeSpeakers: "Carlos Silva, Rajat Dhasmana, Sylvain Bauza, Jay Faulkner and Kendall Nelson "
     youtubeEmbed: https://www.youtube.com/embed/YdLTUTyJ1eU
     linkedinLink: https://www.linkedin.com/events/7042534262494941185/comments/
     episodeTitle: "OpenStack Antelope: A New Era"